-The website app which I prefer for the 23andMe raw genomic data interpretation is at www.NutraHacker.com.
+A simple app for the 23andMe raw genomic data interpretation is at www.NutraHacker.com.

 Upon entering this site you will click on the button on the top of the home page which says “Connect with 23andMe.”
 On the next page you enter your 23andMe user name and password to get to the next page where you have to give NutraHacker and 23andMe permission to communicate about your raw genomic data.

 You then have to pay NutraHacker $40 for the Complete Gene Mutation Report which is rendered for you in a few minutes minutes as a 10 to 12 page document of information about your rsID#, the protein coded for by that gene, the function of that gene, and the consequences of abnormal function.
 Recommendations are then given for the appropriate nutritional co-factors which assist in normalizing the gene function.
 This information is relatively complicated and requires consideration by someone who has understanding of biochemistry and pathophysiology.

 Knowing which of the nutritional recommendations is appropriate for your life circumstances and mutation composite is how I am able to assist you.

 NutraHacker will also give you free reports about your Detoxification and Methylation mutations and your Celiac disease carrier status, but these are contained in the more complete full report, and so I suggest buying the full report so that you can receive all of the other associated biochemical and biological systems mutation information.

 The interactive nutritional tool which they provide is confusing for most clients who are not highly knowledgeable about nutritional biochemistry.
 I don’t recommend that clients try to figure out this free report by themselves, as there is often a presentation of seemingly conflicting information.